 Graduate

-Thank you for your interest in our M.S. graduate program at Western Washington University.
+Thank you for your interest in our Master of Science (MS) graduate program at Western Washington University.
 The Chemistry Department is located in a modern four-story building with state-of-the-art laboratories and equipment.
-Our program emphasizes the professional development of graduate students through close mentoring by a faculty advisor.
-We feel it is an ideal program for those looking for advanced training which will lead to industrial employment, community college instruction, or for students not quite ready for a doctoral program.
+Our in-person, on-campus, full-time program typically takes 2 years or less to complete and emphasizes the professional development of the students through close, individual mentoring by a faculty advisor.
+We feel it is an ideal program for those looking for advanced training which will lead to industrial employment, community college instructor positions, or for students seeking additional training for a doctoral program.

 Our graduate students:

-• Conduct and publish cutting-edge research in a variety of subdisciplines of chemistry
+- Conduct and publish cutting-edge research in a variety of subdisciplines of chemistry and publish their results in established science journals

-• Gain a competitive advantage in pursuing employment or seeking admission to Ph.D. programs
+- Gain a competitive advantage in pursuing employment in industry, academia, government or seeking admission to PhD and MD programs

 Thesis Option

 The Master of Science thesis demonstrates that you are capable of pursuing a program of original and independent research, that you can formulate and carry out a research project, and that you can report on the project in a proper scientific manner.
 The thesis option prepares students for technical careers in industry, or for further study toward a more advanced degree.
-This option requires advanced coursework in chemistry, biochemistry, or environmental chemistry and research, with the latter culminating in an M.S. thesis.
-Shortly after entering the program, students select a faculty advisor based on their research interests and agree on a research problem.
+This option requires advanced coursework in chemistry, biochemistry, or environmental chemistry as well as research, with the latter culminating in an MS thesis.
+Prior to entering the program, students select a faculty advisor based on their research interests and agree on a research direction.
 Under the guidance of their faculty advisor, students carry out the research program, and write and defend the thesis in a final oral examination.

 Industrial Internship Option